What is a Dianthus?

 Best Soil For Dianthus

 Plant in soil with excellent drainage.
 Dianthus is unable to accept wet roots, especially in winter.
 Add compost and something to create a gritty finish to the soil.
-Planting on slopes will help with drainage.
+Dianthus are popular flowers to plant on slopes, the view is attractive and the slope will help with drainage.

 Dianthus will grow in neutral to slightly alkaline soil.
 It pays to test the soil and add lime where needed.
 The perfect pH is from 5.5 to 6.0.